CAR RENTAL: WILL I NEED TO RENT A CAR?

-There is a grocery store in Governors Harbour that stocks all the basics.
+There are two grocery stores in Governors Harbour that stock all the basics.
 There is also an organic farm in Palmetto Point.
-There is a large supermarket in Rock Sound called the Rock Sound Market that delivers (and even has on-line ordering) and another in Bluff, North Eleuthera, called Birchies.
-Everything costs 50% more than it does in the U.S. Some regular visitors bring frozen meat and other expensive food items to the island to save money, which is legal (except for fresh fruits and vegetables).
-Liquor and wine is abundant and not expensive.
-Beer is abundant but expensive.
+There is a large supermarket in Rock Sound and another even larger in Bluff, North Eleuthera.
+Everything costs about a third or more than it does in the U.S. Most regular visitors bring frozen meat and various food items to the island.
+Liquor is abundant and not expensive.

 WATER: IS THE WATER SAFE TO DRINK?

 The municipally treated water is safe to drink, but most visitors to the island drink bottled water to be safe.
 Also, many houses are not on the municipal water system, and may not have drinkable water.

 MEDICAL CARE: ARE THERE MEDICAL FACILITIES ON THE ISLAND?

 There is a good medical clinic in the town of Governors Harbour.
 For serious injuries/illnesses, patients are brought to Florida by medevac airplane.

 SAFETY: IS ELEUTHERA SAFE?

 Eleuthera has a population of just 8000, and everyone knows everyone.
 It’s famous for being safe.
 Locals and tourists alike routinely pick up hitch-hikers and leave their keys in their cars.